Global stock market turmoil: What's going on?

 One is the worry that the U.S. Federal Reserve will raise interest rates faster than previously expected.
 That was triggered by U.S. jobs data on Friday that showed wage growth is picking up -- which could mean faster inflation.

 When interest rates rise sharply, stocks often fall.
 Higher rates can eat into corporate profits.
-Rising rates and inflation can also cause ructions in bond markets.
+Rising rates and inflation can also cause problems in bond markets.

 Related: This is why the Dow is plunging